besartelezi/react-tic-tac-toe/README.md

 I also won't be documenting everything regarding this tic-tact-toe app, since the documentation for is it available on the React website.

+## It's rewind time!
+The final part of this assignment is adding a feature that lets you go back and see previous moves.
+I will add this functionality in my free time when I get the chance.
+For now, I think this is a sufficient exercise that prepared me well to tackle the main assignment.

 ## Things I learned
 ### State
 ````